How Do Weighted Blankets Ease Anxiety?

 For many years, occupational therapists and those caring for people in the special needs community have used various weighted objects to bring about a calming, sensory experience.
 Today, using a weighted blanket for anxiety and insomnia is mainstream practice.

 Experts from the American Sleep Association, Harvard University, and The Cleveland Clinic also acknowledge the benefits of a weighted blanket for anxiety.
-In a study published by Occupational Study in Mental Health, research revealed that 68% of the test group reported lower anxiety after using a weighted blanket.
+In a study published by Occupational Study in Mental Health in 2015, research revealed that 60% of the test group reported a significant reduction of anxiety after using a weighted blanket.
+They also proved with numerous safety measures including monitoring of blood pressure, pulse rate, and blood oxygen level that up to a 30-pound blanket can safely be used to help ease anxiety.

 When buying a weighted blanket to ease your anxiety, consider: